OlleThunbergDevoteam/cdk-ts-testing-example/README.md

-# Welcome to your CDK TypeScript project
+# Typescript CDK Project

-This is a blank project for CDK development with TypeScript.
+#### Running the project

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+    ```bash

-## Useful commands
+    npm run cdkwatch

-* `npm run build`   compile typescript to js
+    npm run tswatch
-* `npm run watch`   watch for changes and compile
+    ```

-* `npm run test`    perform the jest unit tests
+`cdkwatch` is a command that watches the CDK project for changes and rebuilds the project and deploys it to AWS `tswatch` is a command that watches the TypeScript LAMBDA project for changes and transpiles it to JavaScript for AWS Lambda to use.

-* `cdk deploy`      deploy this stack to your default AWS account/region
+**Note**

-* `cdk diff`        compare deployed stack with current state
+Run BOTH in scripts for development.

-* `cdk synth`       emits the synthesized CloudFormation template
+Use VSCode for best experience.